arturmpinho/coffeeinsider/README.md

 Whilst some might see black as a pessimistic color, there are several shades that attenuate this feeling, and brings out in the target audience a feeling of confidence, sophistication and comfort.
 These feelings are usually consider a plus in any business relationship, reason why I have chosen for the Jet (black) color.

-This color is meant to be used as the background-color, displaying a nice contrast with the the Fire Opal or Ivory colors on evry occasion.
+This color is meant to be used as the background-color, displaying a nice contrast with the the Medium Carmine or Ivory colors on evry occasion.

-* Fire Opal: #ED665A;
+* Medium Carmine: #B64037;
-The Fire Opal color also gives the feeling to the user of confidence.
+The Medium Carmine color also gives the feeling to the user of confidence.
 As it can be considered as an attention-getting color and energizing, I aim to use it as the color for icons, buttons and any special feature that requires attention from the user throughout the website.

 * Ivory: #F4F9E9;
 The Ivory color bring outs as sense of calmness and relaxation, which is extremely important in every B2B relationship.
 For this reason, the main texts will have this color applied.